-Telling Children that a Parent Has Cancer or other disease:
+Telling Children that a Parent Has Cancer or other Disease:

 One of the most difficult questions that parents with cancer must deal with is, "when do I tell my children and what shall I say?"
 Let's face it we want to protect our children from pain and we know that this will create a lot of pain.
 However by holding back this information we actually can create more pain in the long run.
 Children sense when something is wrong and their imagination is far worse than what is often the truth.
 Also when we avoid telling them, they hear it from the wrong person and at the wrong time, like from a classmate or overhearing you on the phone as you are whispering.
 This creates more anxiety, anger and fear.